jessexu20/BuildServer/README.md

 You will see  <img src="img/machineStatus.png"/>

 ##Test

+NOTICE: Dependancy is based on Maven, which will automatically clean and find all the dependancies during each build.

 If you push a commit to the master repo, the build server will automatically build the code.

 You will see :